Talleyrandb/AWS-Security101/AWS Certificate Manager (ACM).md

 - - DaysToExpiry Metric:
     - A newly launched metric that allows scheduling batch searches for expiring certificates.
     - It logs all findings and sends a consolidated SNS notification for all expiring certificates.
 These monitoring solutions enhance the ability to manage certificate expirations effectively, ensuring continuous security for applications and infrastructure.
+## Monitoring with Lambda function and CloudWatch rules
+The solution involves a Lambda function that utilizes CloudWatch rules to monitor and report on certificates nearing expiration.
+This function operates in two primary modes based on the type of event it receives.
+### Monitoring Options
+1. Time-Based Events: The Lambda function checks for all certificates with a DaysToExpiry metric when a time-based event is triggered.
+2. Specific Certificate Events: When an event related to a specific certificate occurs, the function focuses on that single certificate.
+In both scenarios, the findings are logged to Security Hub, and notifications are sent out via SNS (Simple Notification Service).
+While notifications can be sent as basic emails, integrating them into ticketing or alerting systems is recommended for better incident management.
+Option 1: CloudWatch Event for Single Certificate

+    A CloudWatch event from ACM signals that a certificate is approaching expiration.
+    The workflow is as follows:
+    1. CloudWatch receives the event and invokes the Lambda function.
+    2. The function examines the specified certificate.
+    3. Findings are logged in Security Hub.
+    4. A notification with expiration details is published to an SNS topic.
+    5. SNS then notifies subscribers (commonly via email).

+Option 2: Scheduled CloudWatch Rule for All Certificates This option allows for a scheduled review of all expiring certificates in ACM.
+The workflow includes:

+1. CloudWatch runs the rule on a timer and invokes the Lambda function.
+2. The function identifies all certificates with a DaysToExpiry metric.
+3. All expiring certificates are logged as findings in Security Hub.
+4. A notification detailing all expirations is published to an SNS topic.
+5. SNS sends out notifications to subscribers.

+This structured approach ensures timely alerts and facilitates effective management of SSL certificate renewals.

 - https://aws.amazon.com/certificate-manager/faqs/?loc=5&nc=sn
 - https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html